juliofcaceres/juliofcaceres/README.md

 - 👋 Hi, I’m Julio Lorenzo Fretes Caceres.
 I have 28 year old.
 Im from Paraguay, but I citizen too from Argentina.
 Living in Derqui, Bs As.
-- 👀 I’m interested in Math, Chesmistry and Phisics Science for Ingeniring Informatic Systems programing, also when i can, I like to paint and create art, I have skill for guitarr and piano too. :D
+- 👀 I’m interested in  Informatic Systems programing, also when i can, I like to paint and create art, I have skill for guitarr and piano too. :D
 - 🌱 I’m currently learning also I read and speak Spanish, Guaraní (guarañol) and Englsih (basic-middle).
 - 💞️ I’m looking to collaborate on proyectcs for analitics and help for support programing JUNIOR.
 - 📫 How to reach me juliofcaceres@gmail.com or +54 9 11 2290 1388